wilsonte-umich/mdi-suite-template/docs/pipelines/pipeline_yml.md

         description: "short descriptive text"
 ```

-All action tags are optional except 'description'.
+All action tags are optional except `description`.

 ### Execution threads

 When work is submitted to the job scheduler, the default behavior
 is for all jobs to run in series.
 Sometimes you may want different
 actions to run in parallel.
-This is achieved using the 'thread' key,
+This is achieved using the `thread` key,
 by giving parallel actions different thread names.
-The 'submit' action
+The `submit` action
 will make a job dependent on a job before it if, and only if, it
 has the same thread name.

-Most often, the 'thread' key can be omitted.
+Most often, the `thread` key can be omitted.

 ### condaFamilies